cchjimmy/feaPy/README.md

 Currently only support these 2 elements.
 However, additional elements can be easily added by specifying their element stiffness matrix (K) and shape function derivative matrix (B) implementations.
 When implementing K,
-it is important to keep parameters accepted by K the same across different element types, as it is called the same way within the evaluate function.
+it is important to keep parameters accepted and values returned by K the same across different element types, as it is called the same way within the evaluate function.

 # Dependencies